 Blogs have hailed kingship on the Internet as many people subscribe to their favorite bloggers.
 Chances are, those blogs are relatable, emotional, insightful, and/or funny.
-Maintaining a theme help readers understand the blog as they browse through the pages.
+Maintaining a theme helps readers understand the blog as they browse through the pages.
 Engagement sounds a bit difficult to attain when a blogger has no clue where to start.
 This is why there are do’s and don’ts to blogging that novice bloggers need to follow for a successful launch.
-The following are some blogging mistakes we believe every blogger should know about.
+The following are some common blogging mistakes we believe every blogger should know about.
 Read: How To Make Money Blogging.

 An active account shows presence which attracts people to browse a collection of posts.
 The absence of updates automatically presents an inactive account which tells users that your site is no longer operating.
 As a rule of thumb, post on social media outlets and make sure to be consistent.